belle2/basf2/klm/doc/index.rst

 Muon identification
 -------------------
 Muon identification for the extrapolated tracks in KLM uses differences in longitudinal penetration depth and transverse scattering of the extrapolated track.
-It is handles by the ``Muid`` module, that is part of the tracking package of ``basf2`` and proceeds in two steps:
+It is handled by the ``Muid`` module, that is part of the tracking package of ``basf2`` and proceeds in two steps:

 1. **Track extrapolation** using the muon hypothesis only;